amolkodan/value-based-care-machine-learning-models/README.md

 - **Why it helps adoption**: translates model scores into contract-ready decisions and financial planning scenarios.

 ### 4) `carevalue-benchmarks`
-- **What it does**: ships national-interest benchmark packs with synthetic population archetypes and standardized KPI reports.
+- **What it does**: ships national benchmark packs with synthetic population archetypes and standardized KPI reports.
 - **Who uses it**: public-sector pilots, researchers, implementation partners, health plans evaluating tools.
 - **Why it helps adoption**: enables apples-to-apples evaluation and easier procurement/comparison conversations.